A-Z of policies and key documents

 The Taught Admissions Policy applies to recruitment and admissions to all our taught postgraduate programmes.

 Taught postgraduate tuition fee deposits

-Taught postgraduate applicants who need a Tier 4 visa to study in the UK are required to pay the University a tuition fee deposit of £1500 or provide evidence of full funding.
+Taught postgraduate applicants who need a Student visa to study in the UK are required to pay the University a tuition fee deposit of £1500 or provide evidence of full funding.

 Teaching Enhancement Scheme

 The Teaching Enhancement Scheme provides a flexible framework in which staff involved in teaching can enhance their teaching quality.

 The thesis titles document describes considerations when designing a thesis title for different research degrees and the process for getting agreement to a change of thesis title.

 The policy sets out the University's approach to constructing the teaching timetable, booking rooms and teaching space facilities and support.